ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 After you have verified the rule, leave the Snort server via the command `exit`.

 Next we also want the IDPS to send logs to QRadar in case the rule has a hit.
 We could just execute a corresponding job template as the user `opsids`.
-But this time we want to take a different path: instead of the IDPS operator executing the prepared playbook, we want to show how Ansible Tower can delegate such execution rights to others without letting them take control of the domain.
+But this time we want to take a different path: instead of the IDPS operator executing the prepared playbook, we want to show how automation controller can delegate such execution rights to others without letting them take control of the domain.

 Imagine that the analysts team and the IDPS operator team have agreed upon a pre-defined playbook to forward logs from the IDPS to QRadar.
 Since the IDPS team was involved in creating this playbook and agreed to it, they provide it to the analyst team to execute it whenever they need it, without any further involvement.

-Log out of Tower, and log back in as user `analyst`.
+Log out of controller, and log back in as user `analyst`.
 In the **Templates** section there are multiple playbooks:

 - **Accept firewall logs in QRadar**
 - **Accept IDPS logs in QRadar**
 - **Roll back all changes**
 - **Send IDPS logs to QRadar**

 Only the two **Accept...** job templates belong the analyst, and can be modified or for example deleted as indicated by the little garbage can icon.
 The job template **Send IDPS logs to QRadar** is provided by the IDPS team solely for execution rights, and thus cannot be modified or removed - only executed.
 That way the right to execute automation is provided across team boundaries - while the right to modify or change it stays with the team which has the domain knowledge, here the IDPS team.
 Also note the credentials: accessing the IDPS requires SSH keys.
-They are referenced in the job template, but the user analyst cannot look up their content in the **Credentials** section of Tower.
+They are referenced in the job template, but the user analyst cannot look up their content in the **Credentials** section of controller.
 This way a separation of right to execute the automation from the right to access the target machine is ensured.

 Execute now both job templates **Accept IDPS logs in QRadar** and **Send IDPS logs to QRadar** by pressing the little rocket icon next to the job templates.